 Then Wood's bijection (Theorem~\ref{Woodgltw}) restricts to a bijection

 which endows the set on the left-hand side with a group structure. \end{theo}

-\begin{proof} According to Theorem~\ref{oruniqueness}, there is a unique isomorphism class of $\nn$-oriented quadratic algebras with oriented discriminant ${\Delta_{or} = \Delta}$ and oriented parity $\pi_{or} = \pi$.
+\begin{proof} As seen in Theorem~\ref{oruniqueness}, there is a unique isomorphism class of $\nn$-oriented quadratic algebras with oriented discriminant ${\delta_{or} = \delta}$ and oriented parity $\pi_{or} = \pi$.
 Recall that by Proposition~\ref{auto}, there is no non-trivial automorphism of $(\cc_0,\theta)$, hence two $\cc_0$-modules $\mm$ and $\mm'$ are equivalent in Wood's sense (\textit{cf}.
 Theorem~\ref{Woodgltw}) if and only if they are isomorphic as $\cc_0$-modules.
 Therefore, once a representative $(\cc_0,\theta)$ is fixed, the bijection restricts to isomorphism classes of invertible $\cc_0$-modules.
-Since the bijection is type-preserving (Proposition~\ref{natortype}), this corresponds to select, on the other side of the bijection, the $\gltw$-classes of primitive $\nn$-twisted quadratic forms having natural discriminant ${\Delta_{nat} = \Delta}$ and natural parity $\pi_{nat} = \pi$. \end{proof}
+Since the bijection is type-preserving (Proposition~\ref{natortype}), this corresponds to selecting, on the other side of the bijection, the $\gltw$-classes of primitive $\nn$-twisted quadratic forms having natural discriminant ${\delta_{nat} = \delta}$ and natural parity $\pi_{nat} = \pi$. \end{proof}

 In particular, Wood's local description of the bijection still holds in Theorem~\ref{bij}.
-It enables us to deduce the following special case~:
+It enables us to deduce the following special case: